openbmc/docs/designs/software-update-for-multiple-devices.md

     ExecStart=[flash tool here]  /tmp/images/${IMAGEID} ${IMAGETYPE} ${HOSTID}
     ```

-### Firmware Update Procedure
+### Software Update Procedure
-Firmware update will be performed by the following process:
+Software update will be performed by the following process:

 - Copy the software/firmware image to "/tmp/images" directory.
-- Set "Update" property to "true" for the devices/hosts that
-need software/firmware update according to the image type, these step is not
-necessary for single-host machines with image type detected nor for multi-host
-machines when the field "TargetHosts" is present in MANIFEST file.
-- Activate the image "Activation" flag to start the image update, it
+- Activate the "Activation" flag on a single device/host to start the image
-will perform the update for all selected devices/hosts in parallel mode.
+update.
+In case of multi-host machines, another "Activation" flag can be
+activated performing in this case parallel update.
 - After successful activation the image may be deleted if the requirements
 match (see Image Cleaning section).

-### Image Type confirmation against a such host
-Before starting the update, the image type must confirmed against the target
-host to verify if that host really accepts the image.
-The image itself against its detected type must be also confirmed if there is
-some available method such as "checksum", "magic number" among others, this can
-be performed when attempting to detect the image type or before starting the
-software/firmware update.

 ### Image Cleaning for multi-host machines